Newbury Park | California

 About the Nametags Assembly Program

-Throughout the assembly, Lex will use the One Revolution Foundation motto, “It’s not what happens to you.
-It’s what you do with what happens to you,” and teach students the 4 Ss of Resilience, questions we ask ourselves when things go wrong.
+One Revolution Foundation motto, “It’s not what happens to you.
+It’s what you do with what happens to you,” teaches students the 4 Ss of Resilience, questions we ask ourselves when things go wrong.
 The intentionally universal message encourages students to apply the tools in resilience and see obstacles as opportunities for growth and learning instead of roadblocks.
 We all face challenges.
 How we address our challenges determines our success.

 Nametags Assembly Program looks at the labels, often the limitations, we put on ourselves and others.
 Lex will inspire students to challenge those limitations, encouraging them to create Nametags - concrete representations of the goals they want to pursue and the people they want to become.

-Parents, grandparents and friends are welcome to attend our Opening and Closing ceremonies.
+Parents, grandparents and friends may attend our Opening and Closing ceremonies.

 For more information, please contact Jenn Miller, Abilities Awareness Committee Chair